usergaia/usergaia/README.md

 I'm a passionate Computer Science student and aspiring software engineer dedicated to creating impactful and efficient software solutions.

 ## About Me
+- 🔭 I’m still exploring GitHub and the features it has to offer.
-- 🔭 I’m currently working on web design projects and improving my coding skills.
+- ✨ I'm currently working on web design projects and improving my coding skills.
 - 🌱 I’m currently preparing for ITS and GitHub certifications, and exploring open-source contributions.
 - 📫 How to reach me: [edgartrafaeljr@example.com](mailto:edgartrafaeljr@example.com)